The hydroxyl group(s) may occur at various positions in the carbon chain which can be saturated or monoenoic.

 Xylaria sp.
 C-2, collected from the South China Sea: (2E,4E,6S)-6-hydroxydeca-2,4-dienoic acid (Sun DW et al., Chemistry of Natural Compounds 2017, 53, 227).

 ω-hydroxy decenoic acids occur in honey in small concentrations but are characteristic of the royal jelly of nurse bees (Apis mellifera). trans 10-Hydroxy-2-decenoic acid is considered as the genuine fatty compound of royal jelly (about 50 % of the total fatty acids) (Bloodworth BC, J AOAC Int 1995, 78, 1019), other hydroxylated fatty acids (10-hydroxydecanoic acid and 9-10-hydroxy-2-decenoic acid, 3,10-dihydroxydecanoic acid, 8-hydroxyoctanoic acid) were also detected.
 These pheromone components which are excreted in the salivary glands of bees are said to give specific therapeutic properties to royal jelly such as skin protection, bactericide, anti-inflammatory action, immuno-regulation and anti-cancer activities.
 Furthermore, they could be potential candidates in the treatment of atherosclerosis (Makino J et al., J Nat Prod 2016, 79, 1137).
-It has been shown that worker bees secrete acids functionalized at the last (w) position, such as 10-hydroxy-2-decenoic acid and its saturated counterpart, while the honeybee queen produces pheromones such as 9-hydroxy-2-decenoic acid, and other acids functionalized at the penultimate (ω-1) position (Plettner E et al., Science 1996, 271, 1851).
+It has been shown that worker bees secrete acids functionalized at the last (ω) position, such as 10-hydroxy-2-decenoic acid and its saturated counterpart, while the honeybee queen produces pheromones such as 9-hydroxy-2-decenoic acid, and other acids functionalized at the penultimate (ω-1) position (Plettner E et al., Science 1996, 271, 1851).
+Some hydroxylated fatty acids have been proposed as markers for accurate identification of the honey entomological origin (Liu X et al., Agric Food Chem 2023, 71, 7163).

 Several parent molecules have been described in the royal jelly (Noda N et al., Lipids 2005, 40, 833).
 It has been found that these hydroxy fatty acids strongly activate the transient receptor potential ankyrin 1 (TRPA1) and vanilloid 1 (TRPV1) (Terada Y et a., J Agric Food Chem 2011, 59, 2627).
 These properties could be related to the observed effects of royal jelly on several pathologies.